AdobeDocs/commerce-marketplace/src/pages/guides/sellers/installation-and-varnish-tests/index.md

 ---
-group: marketplace-sellers
-title: Installation & Varnish Tests
+title: Installation and Varnish tests
 ---

-## Overview
+# Installation and Varnish tests

 The Installation and Varnish tests are automated EQP checks to ensure that the submitted extension version is compatible with the Magento versions and the editions that it claims to support.